 (a) Written motion.
-On the written motion of any party, the Electoral Board or the hearing officer, as the case may be, may conduct hearings for the purpose of receiving evidence and hearing argument relevant to the issues presented by the objections raised in the Objector's petition, including evidence and argument relating to the findings made during a records examination or by the forensic handwriting expert conducted under Rule 6 that the moving party contested and timely appealed during the records examination.
+On the written motion of any party, the Electoral Board or the hearing officer, as the case may be, may conduct hearings for the purpose of receiving evidence and hearing argument relevant to the issues presented by the objections raised in the Objector's petition, including evidence and argument relating to the findings made during a records examination conducted under Rule 6 which the moving party contested and timely appealed during the records examination.